muratk5n/thirdwave/en/2021/10/the-end-of-chinas-rise-beckley.md

 M. Beckley, [Foreign Affairs](https://www.foreignaffairs.com/articles/china/2021-10-01/end-chinas-rise)

-"China’s multidecade ascent was aided by strong tailwinds that have now become headwinds.
+China’s multidecade ascent was aided by strong tailwinds that have now become headwinds.
 China’s government is concealing a serious economic slowdown and sliding back into brittle totalitarianism.
 The country is suffering severe resource scarcity ...